raystack/depot/docs/sinks/bigquery.md

 third translate protobuf messages into bigquery records and insert them to bigquery tables.
 Bigquery utilise Bigquery [Streaming API](https://cloud.google.com/bigquery/streaming-data-into-bigquery) to insert record into bigquery tables.

+### Datatype JSON
+Bigquery Sink has several responsibilities, first creation of bigquery table and dataset when they are not exist, Currently we support dynamic schema by inferring from incoming json data; so the bigquery schema is updated by taking a diff of fields in json data and actual table fields.
+Currently we only support string data type for fields, so all incoming json data values are converted to string type, Except for metadata columns and partion key.

 ## Bigquery Table Schema Update

 ### Protobuf